lixilinx/Fully-Trainable-SSM/README.md

-# Complex-state-SSM
+# Fully Trainable SSM

+Some experimental work on the state space model (SSM).
+It's in progress, and mainly for fun.

-This is my simple fully trainable state space model (SSM) implementation.
-In most works, the state matrix ($A$) is fixed to certain ad hoc ones.
+In most works, the state matrix ($A$) is fixed, say the HiPPO matrix.
 Actually, it is the most important matrix in an SSM accounting for the long term memories.
+We should learn it from the data.
+There are two possible modal decomposition forms suitable for highly efficent fully trainable SSM learnings:

-We should learn it from data!
-To achieve that, we need to turn to the eigenvalue decomposition (EVD) of $A$, and generally the state vectors can only be complex in an EVD form of SSM.
-Not a surprise as the EVD only always exists in the domain of complex numbers, even for real matrices.
+1) The eigenvalue decomposition (EVD) form.
+This is not difficult to implement as $A$ is diagonal.
+But the state vectors can be complex since the EVD only always exists in the domain of complex numbers, even for real matrices.

-I also put a simple demo to show that SSMs with complex states do learn well.
+2) Another real number only modal decomposition forms is to make $A$ a block diagonal matrix with block size $2\times 2$.
+It is more difficult to train than the EVD form.
+But, everything stays in the domain of real numbers nicely.

+ I have some very rough notes [here](https://www.overleaf.com/read/wwjbsyjsyfrm#f6fa3b).